sigmie/sigmie.com/docs/v0/index.md

 Index = Collection of related Documents
 ```

-Here’s an example of how a document may look like.
+Here’s an example of what a document might look like.

 ```json
 {